1031 Exchanges in Kansas

 Kansas offers diverse opportunities for investors looking to expand or reposition their portfolios:

-Low Property Taxes: Kansas property taxes average 1.34%, although the typical homeowner pays less in actual dollars than the national average.
+Low Property Taxes: Kansas property taxes average 1.21% in 2026, although the typical homeowner pays less in actual dollars than the national average.

 Growing Economic Hubs: Wichita (aviation manufacturing), Kansas City (logistics, healthcare, tech), and Lawrence (university housing) all offer unique opportunities for 1031 investors.

-Affordable Entry Points: Median home prices (about $240K statewide) allow investors to leverage capital efficiently into larger or multiple properties.
+Affordable Entry Points: Average home prices (about $249K statewide as of May 2026) allow investors to leverage capital efficiently into larger or multiple properties.

 Key Benefits of Completing a 1031 Exchange in Kansas